iotexproject/iotex-desktop-wallet/README.md

 This repo used to be iotex explorer, the V1 version of iotexscan.
 The updated V2 iotexscan is hosted at iotexscan.io.

-This repo is still active serving the development of ioPay desktop app.
+This repo is still active serving the development of IoTeX Desktop Wallet.

-ioPay Desktop wallet is an electron based desktop wallet.
+IoTeX Desktop wallet is an electron based desktop wallet.
 It connects to IoTeX network using IoTeX Antenna (IoTeX Chain SDK, https://github.com/iotexproject/iotex-antenna).

 To use mobile wallet, you can download from ioPay website: https://iopay.me/